carpentries-incubator/python-novice-programming-gapminder/_episodes/08-func.md

 we can now read and reuse both ideas separately.
 We can reproduce the previous analysis with a much simpler `for` loop:

-# Swap filename in example below, delete reference to detect_problems
 ~~~
 filenames = sorted(glob.glob('inflammation*.csv'))